revaturelabs/interviewquestions/Java/Java Basics/Access Modifiers.md

 ---

-11: Find the error in the program
+11. Find the error in the program.

 ``` java
 package com.example.model;